valmikGit/Data-Visualization/Assignment 3 New Attempt/Assignment 3 Final/README.md

-# To run the file:
+# To create the visualizations:
 - Make a Python virtual environment.
   ```bash
   python -m venv dvenv